 Upon filing a notice of appeal, the appellant must pay the Town Clerk all required fees.
-The Town Clerk shall forward the completed notice of appeal and all attachments to the Planning Commission and the Board of Appeals.
-Upon receiving the notice of appeal, the Planning Commission shall forthwith transmit to the Board all papers constitute the record upon which the action appealed from was taken.
+The Town Clerk shall forward the completed notice of appeal and all attachments to the officer from which the appeal is taken, and the Board of Appeals.
+Upon receiving the notice of appeal, the officer from which the appeal is taken shall forthwith transmit to the Board all papers constitute the record upon which the action appealed from was taken.

-An appeal stays all proceedings in furtherance of the action appealed from, unless the Planning Commission certifies to the Board of Appeals after notice of appeal shall have been filed, that by reason of the facts stated in the certificate, a stay would cause imminent peril to life or property.
-In such case, proceedings shall not be stayed other than by a restraining order which may be granted by the Board of by a Court of Record with notice to the Planning Commission.
+An appeal stays all proceedings in furtherance of the action appealed from, unless the officer from which the appeal is taken certifies to the Board of Appeals after notice of appeal shall have been filed, that by reason of the facts stated in the certificate, a stay would cause imminent peril to life or property.
+In such case, proceedings shall not be stayed other than by a restraining order which may be granted by the Board or by a Court of Record with notice to the officer from which the appeal is taken